直接跳至内容部分

 • Write down which setting works best for DTF transfers on your specific device.

 • While tabletop presses display specific temperatures, cheaper models may read incorrectly or heat unevenly across the platen.
-Test with 5 strips to check both accuracy and heat distribution.
+Test with five strips to check both accuracy and heat distribution.

-• Place temperature strips on 5 separate pieces of paper and warm up your test fabric with a 15-second press.
+• Place temperature strips on five separate pieces of paper and warm up your test fabric with a 15-second press.

 • Position the papers with strips face-down in all four corners (not at the edges) and the center of your test fabric.
 The paper can overlap slightly.